 Pre-school education programmes are financed by municipal funding, fees charged to parents and other sources.
-Basic education is financed by municipal and state funding.
-Adult education is financed by municipal and state funding, as well as other sources.
+Basic education is financed by municipal and state funding, as well as from other sources.
+The same applies to adult education.

 There are also supporting public institutions in education, set up by the state that pursue, primarily, activities in the scope of development, professional support and supervision, as well as quality monitoring, counselling and so forth.